datacookbooks/AthenaGuitarsDashboard/README.md

 # Data Cleaning

 Each sale has an ID that corresponds to a specific seller (id_distributor).
 This column should be an integer between 1 and 5, but it is often input with typos.
 For example, when the value should be an integer (e.g. 4), it may be input as “44 “, “4!”, “-4”, ”4a4”, “6”, and “45.”
 The cleaning script is built so that everything except the last two cases is recorded as a single integer.
 The “6” case should fail because it exceeds the valid maximum value.
-The “45” case should fail because it is ambiguous (we can’t tell if the person who entered the sale meant to submit 4 or 5).
+The “45” case should fail because it is ambiguous (we can’t tell if the person who entered the sale meant to input 4 or 5 as the id_distributor value).

 Here are the steps: